-Psychologists and philosophers are working to tease apart the ways we respond to new ideas and information — and the possible benefits of a humble approach
+Psychologists and philosophers are working to tease apart the ways we respond to new ideas and information — and the possible benefits of intellectual humility.

 Intellectual humility is a mindset that guides our intellectual conduct.
 In particular, it involves recognizing and owning our intellectual limitations in the service of pursuing deeper knowledge, truth, and understanding.
 Such a mindset appears to be valuable in many domains of life — from education to interreligious dialogue to public discourse.
 It promises to help us avoid headstrong decisions and erroneous opinions, and allows us to engage more constructively with our fellow citizens.

 Over the last decade, psychologists, philosophers, and other researchers have begun to explore intellectual humility, using analytical and empirical tools aimed at understanding its nature and implications.
 At once theoretically fascinating and practically weighty, the study of intellectual humility calls for collaboration among researchers from fields of inquiry including psychology, epistemology, neuroscience, and educational research.
-In a recent review of research commissioned by the John Templeton Foundation, Fordham University philosopher Nathan Ballantyne synthesized findings from dozens of recently published articles on the topic, highlighting both the answers, and the questions, they raise.
+In recent reviews of research commissioned by the John Templeton Foundation, Fordham University philosopher Nathan Ballantyne and Duke University psychologist Mark Leary synthesized findings from dozens of recently published articles on the topic, highlighting both the answers, and the questions, they raise.

 Researchers in the field have not settled on a unified definition of intellectual humility.
 Theorists have treated it variously as a personality trait, a cognitive disposition, a set of self-regulatory habits, an intellectual virtue, and an absence of intellectual vices.
 Sometimes intellectual humility is defined as a fully general trait, guiding people’s responses to evidence across a wide array of situations; other times, it is characterized as a way for people to manage their responses to one specific belief or set of beliefs.